opf/openproject/docs/operations/migrating/packaged/packaged-migrating.md

 #=> e.g., /var/db/openproject/files
 ```

-Simply extract your attachments dump into that folder, creating it beforehand if needed.
+Simply extract your attachments dump into that folder with `tar -vxfz <dump>.tar.gz`, creating it beforehand if needed.